JeHwanYoo/express-imgbb/README.md

 Check the official [API document](https://api.imgbb.com/) for detailed usage.

-You can use a blob file, base64 encoding, or web address.
+You can use base64 encoding, or web address.

+It may be implementable to upload the binary file directly, but it will not be easy to receive the file from the client and send the object again.

+In this case, do not use middleware and call the API directly.

 ```bash
 npm install express-imgbb